Skip to content

 December of every year has peak sales.

-• Holiday Patterns: Sales seem to peak in December (holiday season) and November (Black Friday).
+• Holiday Patterns: Sales peak in December (holiday season) and November (Black Friday).

-• Long-Term Trends: Seasonal patterns may change over time, indicating shifts in consumer behavior.
+• Long-Term Trends: Seasonal patterns might change over time, indicating shifting consumer behavior.

-• Overall Growth: The trend component will reveal whether the store's sales are growing, stagnating, or declining over time.
+• Overall Growth: The trend component reveals whether the store’s sales are growing, stagnating, or declining.

 Exploring data (often called Exploratory Data Analysis or EDA) is a critical process of examining and understanding a dataset before diving into formal modeling.